HV Tech Stack Chapter 05 · Operations

 3 · Client-side API calls to MaintainX

-Gemini wrote: "you can use JavaScript to make an API call directly to MaintainX."
+Initial reseatch suggested: "you can use JavaScript to make an API call directly to MaintainX."
 Browser-side calls expose the API key to every visitor.
 The correct pattern is a server-side proxy inside WordPress.
-The key lives in wp-config.php or Azure Key Vault.
+The key lives in wp-config.php, out of version control.

 4 · ACF free vs Pro